1st experiment of the NICA project

 Open Logbook

-The 13th Collaboration Meeting of the BM@N Experiment at NICA took place at the V.I.
+The 15th Collaboration Meeting of the BM@N Experiment at NICA took place at the V.I.
 Veksler and A.M.
-Baldin Laboratory of High Energy Physics of the Joint Institute for Nuclear Research (JINR), Dubna, Russia, on 08–10 October 2024.
+Baldin Laboratory of High Energy Physics of the Joint Institute for Nuclear Research (JINR), Dubna, Russia, on 14-16 October 2025.
 The focus of the meeting was on the reconstruction and identification of strange particles, analysis of event topologies of Xe+Cs interactions collected during the xenon physics run of the BM@N experiment.
-The physics analysis of previously collected argon-nucleus interactions was reviewed.
+The physics analysis of Xe-CsI interactions was reviewed.
 The physics program and experimental set-up in the next BM@N experimental run were discussed.
-Organizational issues of the BM@N Collaboration were…
+Organizational issues of the BM@N Collaboration were discussed at…

 See All News